raphdm/LunchBox/README.md

 1. Compile all the `.cpp` files located in the `src` directory and its subdirectories (`AcademicRecords`, `CitationBuilder`, `Kanban`, `NoteTaking`).
 2. Link the compiled object files together to create the executable (e.g., `LunchBox.exe`).
-    * Based on the log file, the project seems to be buildable using Visual Studio[cite: 9].

 ### Running